bkfox/aircox/README.md

-Once the configuration is okay, you must start the *controllers monitor*, that creates configuration file for the audio streams using the new information and that run the appropriate application (note that you dont need to restart it after adding a program that is based on schedules).
+Once the configuration is okay, you must start the *controllers monitor*, that creates configuration file for the audio streams using the new information and that runs the appropriate application (note that you dont need to restart it after adding a program that is based on schedules).

 If you use supervisord and our script with it, you can use the services defined in it instead of running commands manually.

-Note: later we want to provide an installation script in order to make your life easy.

 ## More informations
 There are extra informations in `aircox/README.md` and `aircox_cms/README.md` files.